Conventional 97 Loan. 3% Down Homebuying Without Using FHA

 Conventional 97 requires at least one applicant to be a first-time buyer.
 FHA has no first-time requirement.

-What property types are acceptable?
+What property types are acceptable on a Conventional 97?

-I planned to put down 5% and have a pre-approval, but would feel more comfortable with 3%.
+I planned to put down 5% and have a pre-approval, but I would feel more comfortable with 3%.
 Can I change?

 It’s possible if you qualify for the higher payment and lower loan-to-value.
 Have your lender re-run the scenario through the same computer software they used to issue the original approval to see if you are still approved with a lower down payment.